The first sentient race into the stars.

 Mixed relationships are frowned upon in elven society.
 Blasphemy is also poorly viewed, as is disrespecting one's elders.

 Age of MythElves might be the first sentient species to have appeared in the universe after the dragons.
-According to their own legends, they were created by Lugh and Arianrhod by accident when Lugh battled Balor, the Fomorian god.
+According to their own legends, they were created by Lugh and Arianrhod, Lady of the Stars by accident when Lugh battled Balor, the Fomorian god.
 They built the earliest-known civilization, and eventually unified under a High King and High Queen (although the Imperial Crowns have also been held by same-sex couples more than once, and it is not assumed that descent is through the male line.)
 This civilization, known as the Avalonian Empire, founded the current common calendar and were the first into the stars and the first to spread to other worlds.
 The location of the near-mythical elven homeworld of Avalon remains a mystery.
 The wars between the gods of the elves, the Tuatha de Danaan, and the gods of the Fomorian races (see Fomorian War, have shaped the relationship between the elves and the Fomorian peoples ever since.
 Orc and Elf have been in conflict since the dawn of both people's recorded history.
 The Fall of Queen Mab was part of the Fomorian War.
 In most versions of the tale, Mab was the wife of Lugh, and they were the co-rulers of The Summerlands, also called Alfheim or Tir Nan Og.
 Jealousy reared its ugly head when Lugh also fell in love with Arianrhod.
 Mab conspired with the Fomorians to have Lugh killed, and when this treachery was discovered, She was banished from The Summerlands.
-She took the name The Queen of Air and Darkness, vowed to destroy Lugh and Arianrhod, and claimed the Svartalfar as Her own, although they continued to play an active role in the Fomorian War, and won some significant victories.
+She took the name The Queen of Air and Darkness, vowed to destroy Lugh and Arianrhod, and claimed the Sluagh as Her own, although they continued to play an active role in the Fomorian War, and won some significant victories.
 This was the first major division in elven ideologies and ethnic groups.
 The Tuatha de Danaan and the Norse Pantheon, the Aesir, has also shaped elven culture.
-While that war was relatively short (when we are speaking of eons,) it was ended by a treaty that resulted in some of the Tuatha de Danaan being taken as hostages and spouses of the Aesir.
+While that war was relatively short (when one is speaking of eons,) it was ended by a treaty that resulted in some of the Tuatha de Danaan being taken as hostages and spouses of the Aesir.
 The non-human members of the new Norse pantheon, the Vanir, dragged the rest of the Tuatha de Danaan into the Aesir's conflict with the giants, collectively considered part of the Fomorian War.
 Those conflicts have also shaped relationships between the elves and the dwarves and giants, which are probably best described as "strained."
 The division of the Vanir from the Tuatha de Danaan helped to cement many of the later cultural and ethnic divisions that would play out during the Succession Wars.

 Ancient HistoryClass divisions among the elves under Avalon's rule led to considerable cultural and ethnic divergence, and these tensions over class and power eventually broke out into the Succession Wars.
 There were several conflicts that extended over thousands of years.
 The final blow was struck about a thousand years ago.
 A powerful matriarch among the Sluagh (some say spurred by visions from the Queen of Air and Darkness) made a claim for the Crown of the Stars in a time when the Imperial Crown among the Alfar was weak, and tensions were at their height.
 Malatha Spidersinger kidnapped the only Imperial Heir, Selnaris Khi'Marinae, a small and sickly child, with the intention of bringing him up to marry one of her daughters, the end goal being to sit her daughter on the Imperial Throne.
 Savage warfare between Alfar and Sluagh, which dragged most of the other branches of elves into the conflict.
 The Imperial Monarchs were killed, the Crown of the Stars and the Crown of the Earth were lost, and the final remnants of the Avalonian Empire shattered beyond repair.